db48x/emularity/README.md

 ![Emularity](https://raw.githubusercontent.com/db48x/emularity/master/logo/emularity_light.png)
 # Synopsis #

+Emularity (also called "The Emularity") is a loader designed to be used with a family of in-browser emulation systems.
+It is meant to ease the use of in-browser-based javascript emulation by handling housekeeping functions, making it easy to embed emulators in your website, blogs, intranet or local filesystem.
+The components of each aspect of the software being emulated (including the .js emulator, the program files, and operating system) can be pulled from local filesystems or through URLs.

-The goal of this little project is to make it easy to embed a javascript-based emulator in your own webpage.
-It downloads the files you specify (with aprogress ui to show what is happening), arranges them to form a filesystem, constructs the necessary arguments for the emulator, and handles transitions to and from full-screen mode.
+Emularity downloads the files you specify (with a Progress screen that shows both emulator logos and what is being loaded), arranges them to form a filesystem, constructs the necessary arguments for the emulator, and handles transitions to and from full-screen mode.

+This system has been accessed by millions of users at the [Internet Archive](https://archive.org).

 # The Emulators #